-The \emph{bidimensionality} of a set of vertices $X$ in a graph $G$ is the maximum $k$ for which $G$ contains as a $X$-rooted minor some $(k \times k)$-grid.
-This notion allows for the following version of the Graph Minors Structure Theorem (GMST) that avoids the use of apices and vortices: \textsl{$K_k$-minor free graphs are those that admit tree-decompositions whose torsos contain sets of bounded bidimensionality whose removal yield a graph embeddable in some surface $\Sigma$ of bounded Euler-genus.} We next fix the target condition by demanding that $\Sigma$ is some particular surface.
-This defines a ``surface extension'' of treewidth, where $\Sigma\mbox{-}\tw(G)$ is the minimum $k$ for which $G$ admits a tree-decomposition whose torsos become embeddable embeddable in $\Sigma$ after the removal of a set of dimensionality at most $k$.
+The \emph{bidimensionality} of a set of vertices $X$ in a graph $G$ is the maximum $k$ for which $G$ contains as a $X$-rooted minor the $(k \times k)$-grid.
+This notion allows for the following version of the Graph Minors Structure Theorem (GMST) that avoids the use of apices and vortices: \textsl{$K_k$-minor free graphs are those that admit tree decompositions whose torsos contain sets of bounded bidimensionality whose removal yield a graph embeddable in some surface $\Sigma$ of bounded Euler-genus.} We next fix the target condition by demanding that $\Sigma$ is some particular surface.
+This defines a ``surface extension'' of treewidth, where $\Sigma\mbox{-}\tw(G)$ is the minimum $k$ for which $G$ admits a tree decomposition whose torsos become embeddable in $\Sigma$ after the removal of a set of bidimensionality at most $k$.
 We identify a finite collection $\mathfrak{D}_{\Sigma}$ of parametric graphs and prove that the minor-exclusion of the graphs in $\mathfrak{D}_{\Sigma}$ determines the behavior of ${\Sigma}\mbox{-}\tw,$ for every surface $\Sigma.$ It follows that the collection $\mathfrak{D}_{\Sigma}$ \textsl{bijectively corresponds} to the ``surface obstructions'' for $\Sigma,$ i.e., surfaces that are minimally non-contained in $\Sigma.$ Our results are tight in the sense that ${\Sigma}\mbox{-}\tw$ cannot be bounded for all parametric graphs in $\mathfrak{D}_{\Sigma}$.

 \textbf{Keywords:} Treewidth, Graph minor, Surface embedding, Graph modulator, Graph Genus, Parametric graph, Universal obstruction, Graph parameter, Graph structure theorem.

 \pagenumbering{arabic}